-- G. Prior Authorization requirements shall not be applied to emergency services, preventive services, sexually transmitted disease services, and HIV testing. - H. Records, including any notice of action (NOA), shall meet the retention requirements described in Exhibit E, Attachment 2, provision 19, Audit. - I. Contractor must notify the requesting provider or Member of any decision to deny, approve, modify, or delay a service authorization request or to authorize a service in an amount, duration, or scope that is less than requested.
+- G. Prior Authorization requirements shall not be applied to emergency services, preventive services, sexually transmitted disease services, and HIV testing. - H. Records, including any notice of action (NOA), shall meet the retention requirements described in Exhibit E, Attachment 2, provision 20, Audit. - I. Contractor must notify the requesting provider or Member of any decision to deny, approve, modify, or delay a service authorization request or to authorize a service in an amount, duration, or scope that is less than requested.
 The notice to the provider may be provided orally or in writing.
-Notice to the member shall be in writing and in accordance with the requirements in Exhibit A, Attachment 13, Member Services, Provision 6, Denial, Deferral, or Modification of Prior Authorization Requests.
+Notice to the member shall be in writing and in accordance with the requirements in Exhibit A, Attachment 13, Member Services, Provision 3.